After

 Two

-years were spent as photojournalist for another French-English weekly,
+years were spent as photojournalist for another French-English weekly, Le

 Soleil, in my present hometown of Chateauguay, Québec.
 From